Tool Use, Maintenance & Storage

 - Keep non-sparking tools clean and free from ferrous or other contaminants, which may impair the non-sparking properties.

 - Do not use non-sparking hand tools in direct contact with acetylene, due to the possible formation of explosive acetylides, especially in the presence of moisture.

-- During normal use, all hammers and chisels will progressively develop some damage to the striking faces of hammers or the cutting edge and striking end of chisels.
-As part of the normal operating and safety procedures, these tools should be returned to the workshop, as with steel tools, to have the faces and heads redressed.
-This is essential to prevent eye damage resulting from chips detaching from the item during use (as supported by OSHA Standards 1910.266 and 1926.301).
+- During normal use, hammers and chisels will progressively develop damage to the striking faces of hammers or the cutting edge and striking end of chisels.
+As part of normal operating and safety procedures, these tools should be returned to the workshop, to have the faces and heads redressed.
+This is essential to prevent eye damage resulting from chips detaching from the item during use (refer to OSHA Standards 1910.266 and 1926.301).

 - Do not store hammers and other hand tools fitted with wooden handles in places where the handles may dry out and shrink.
 This will increase the risk of the handle breaking or the head becoming loose (as supported by OSHA Standard 1910.266).